 TARA LASKOWSKI is the author of the debut novel, One Night Gone, which won the Agatha Award for Best First Novel.
 She also wrote two short story collections, Modern Manners for Your Inner Demons and Bystanders.
-She won an Agatha Award in 2019 for her short fiction and was the longtime editor of the online flash fiction journal SmokeLong Quarterly.
+She has won the Agatha Award and Thriller Award for her short fiction and was the longtime editor of the online flash fiction journal SmokeLong Quarterly.
 A graduate of Susquehanna University and George Mason University, Tara grew up in Pennsylvania and lives in Virginia.

 Download head shots and cover images: